-You will need to enter the Device ID and the Security Code from your Temperature Sensor in the corresponding text boxes.
-Use the camera on your smartphone to scan the QR code on your sensor and gateway.
+You will need to enter the Device ID and the Security Code from your Sensor in the corresponding text boxes.
+Use the camera on your smartphone to scan the QR code on your device.
 If you do not have a camera on your phone, or the system is not accepting the QR code, you may enter the Device ID and Security Code manually.